-'Mario Sabino creates a seductive scoundrel in THE VICE OF LOVE.
+'Mario Sabino creates a seductive scoundrel.
+In its irony and intensity, it is spot on.
+The main character seduces.
+His cantankerous speech becomes endearing.
 Such characters are rare, which is why we need them so much.'
-Folha De Sao Paolo
+Folha de Sao Paulo

 'In Mario Sabino's second novel, a stormy and tormented narrator makes up as he goes along, as a way to reveal.
 It's healing by writing.'
 Veja